dylan-chong/towers-of-hanoi/REPORT.md

 critical section would also not exist in a program where  multiple threads can write data simultaneously to independent places.

+More generally, it is important to consider the critical section when operations on the critical section data are not atomic.
+This can happen when the program can be parallelised, or when work is done asynchronously on a single thread.
+For example, one part of the program can mess up the critical section and then get paused for an I/O operation.
+Then a second part of the program can try to read from the critical section --- but it is not in a coherent state!
+Then the I/O operation finishes and the first part of the program tidies up the critical section.
+By this time it is too late, the second part of the program read the incoherent data.

 If the critical sections in a program are not properly considered, ie not properly synchronised or otherwise managed, then unexpected behaviour may occur.
 For example, one thread could be trying to read a message is a list of strings: